Skip to main content

 1. Isolate the @media block: Strip all non-essential CSS.
 Test with a single max-width: 600px query to verify baseline execution.

-2. Verify client support matrix: Use Litmus or Email on Acid to confirm query execution in Apple Mail 15+ and Gmail App v2023+.
+2. Verify client support matrix: Use Litmus or Email on Acid to confirm query execution in Apple Mail and Gmail across recent client versions.

 3. Check inline CSS automation: Ensure your build pipeline does not strip <style> tags prematurely.
-Transactional systems often use MJML or custom Node.js parsers that require explicit configuration to preserve media queries.
+Transactional systems often use MJML or custom Node.js parsers that require explicit configuration to preserve media queries (preserveMediaQueries: true in Juice).

 5. Debug with browser dev tools: Use Safari's Web Inspector for iOS Mail simulation and Chrome DevTools for Gmail's DOM stripping behavior.